-The important corollary to this analysis is: all our actions stem from love.
+Another important corollary to this analysis is: all our actions stem from love.
 Whatever we do, good or bad, is motivated by love:

 Quinci comprender puoi ch’esser convene amor sementa in voi d’ogne virtute e d’ogne operazion che merta pene.
 (Purg.
 19.103-05)

 From this you see that—of necessity— love is the seed in you of every virtue and of all acts deserving punishment.

 I have emphasized Aristotle in this commentary, because I am fascinated by Dante’s attempts throughout the Commedia to suture the non-binary system of the Greek philosopher onto the Christian binary system, one that is fundamentally Augustinian.
 Augustine provides the language of bonus amor versus malus amor: “a right will is good love and a wrong will is bad love” (“recta itaque voluntas est bonus amor et voluntas perversa malus amor”), he writes in City of God 14.7.